 - What are practical ways to help other decision-makers see the short- and long-term financial impact of our strategic plan?

-- What are credit unions being asked by examiners about their ALM process?
+- What are financial institutions being asked by examiners about their ALM process?

 Our engaging instructors work with hundreds of financial institutions.
 Bring your questions.
 They will be ready to answer them.

-In-Person Location: Courses are in sunny Phoenix, Arizona at our headquarters next to the South Mountain Preserve, the nation’s largest municipal park, with 51 miles of trails for hiking, biking, and horseback riding.
+If you choose to come see us in person, you would be visiting sunny Phoenix, Arizona.
+We are located next to South Mountain Preserve, the nation’s largest municipal park, with 51 miles of trails for hiking, biking, and horseback riding.
 You may even want to make a long weekend of it and visit Sedona or the Grand Canyon.
 We also are near several local favorites like the Desert Botanical Garden and the Phoenix Zoo.

 Who Should Attend: CFOs and finance team members